 Changes to NDIS worker screening clearances

-Under the NDIS, aged care workers (both staff and volunteers) in a risk assessed role within an aged care provider that is also a registered NDIS provider must have a valid NDIS worker screening clearance.
-A police certificate does not meet these requirements.
+Aged care workers in a role with a registered NDIS provider must now have a valid NDIS worker screening clearance.
+A police certificate doesn't meet these requirements.

 NDIS Quality and Safeguards Commission (NDIS Commission) registration

-As of 1 December 2020, approved providers supporting NDIS participants will also be required to be registered as a provider with the NDIS Quality and Safeguards Commission.
+As of 1 December 2020, providers supporting NDIS clients must be registered with the NDIS Quality and Safeguards Commission (NDIS Commission).

 NDIS Commission assessments

 Providers supporting NDIS clients in residential aged care must meet the requirements of: